irg1008/Sign2Text-API/README.md

 2. Run it with `docker run -p 8000:8000 sign2text`
 3. Open the browser and go to `http://localhost:8000`

+## Do you need the image alone?

+If you want to use or download an already built image, you can from this url: <https://hub.docker.com/r/gazquez/sign2text>
+or use: `docker pull gazquez/sign2text`

 ## Upload the container to azure

 ---